-A fundamental principle of higher category theory is to work with intrinsic objects, avoiding complicated coherence isomorphisms.
-As an example, Grothendieck introduced the concept of fibered categories, where the existence of pullbacks is emphasized over their explicit construction \cite{sga1}.
-Another example, proposed by Duskin, involves using the horn-filling condition as a means to model higher categories, so simplices are composed by forming a horn and picking the remaining face of a filling, without any explicit presentation \cite{duskin}.
-The principle brings the problem of finding intrinsic geometric objects behind general representations up to homotopy.
-The overall goal of this paper is to present a solution for this problem.
+A fundamental principle of Higher Category Theory is to work with intrinsic objects, avoiding complicated coherence isomorphisms.
+As an example, Grothendieck introduced fibered categories, where the existence of pullbacks is emphasized over their explicit construction \cite{sga1}.
+Another example, proposed by Duskin, involves using the horn-filling to model higher categories, so simplices are composed by forming a horn and picking the remaining face of a filling \cite{duskin}.
+This principle brings the problem of finding intrinsic geometric models for representations up to homotopy.
+In this paper, we present a solution to this problem.

 First, given a representation up to homotopy $R: G\action E$, we construct a simplicial vector bundle $q: G\ltimes_RE\to G$, the {\it semi-direct product}.
-This models the homotopy colimit of the homotopy diagram of chain complexes, and it is a far-reaching generalization of both the Dold-Kan construction on a chain complex and the Grothendieck construction on a pseudo-functor.
-Then, we define a {\it higher vector bundle} $q:V\to G$ to be a simplicial vector bundle over the nerve of $G$ that is a simplicial fibration, and a (higher) cleavage $C_n\subset V_n$ to be a sub-bundle so that any relative $(n,k)$-horn with $k<n$ admits a unique filling in $C$.
-Normal weakly flat cleavages are compatible with faces and degeneracies, and weakly flat morphisms preserve some cartesian simplices, see Section \ref{section:sdp} for precise definitions.
-Our Main Theorem goes as follows:
+This is a common generalization of both the Dold-Kan construction on a chain complex and the Grothendieck construction on a pseudo-functor.
+Then, we define a {\it higher vector bundle} $q: V\to G$ to be a simplicial vector bundle that is a simplicial (Kan) fibration, and define a (higher) {\it cleavage} $C_n\subset V_n$ to be a sub-bundle giving distinguished fillings for the $(n,k)$-horns, $k<n$.
+Normal weakly flat cleavages are compatible with faces and degeneracies, and weakly flat morphisms preserve some distinguished simplices, see Section \ref{section:hvb} for a precise definition of these notions.
+Our Main Theorem is the following: